MicroStrategy/rest-api-docs/docs/common-workflows/manage-datamart-objects/update-a-datamart-definition.md

 ---
-title: Workflow sample - Update the datamart definition
+title: Update the datamart definition
-sidebar_label: Update a datamart definition
 description: This workflow sample demonstrates how to update a Datamart definition through the Modeling service.
 ---